 Elemental delivers a fully managed Register of Overseas Entities service that supports international businesses to declare their ownership of UK real estate on the register, maintained by Companies House.
-We are the number 1 UK regulated agent.
+We are the number 1 UK regulated agent, by market share.

 Registration and Verification

 To register on the Register of Overseas Entities, an overseas entity needs to ensure that the information submitted is verified by a UK regulated agent, also known as a ‘relevant person’.
 Elemental is a UK regulated agent and has been acting for law firms and clients since the legislation was first introduced.

 Complete our online or MS Word Register of Overseas entities form.

 Elemental will assist you with any help to ensure the details are complete and accurate, for example identifying the beneficial owners or managing officers of the OE.

 Elemental will carry out the necessary verification checks on the information and documentation supplied to us.

 We will not only verify the overseas entity but also the beneficial owners to meet all the requirements.